torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 - Chunk: A contiguous collection of bursts

-- Transfer: A collection of chunks (be it contiguous or not)
+- Transfer: A collection of chunks (be it contiguous or yest)